stillonearth/uav/README.md

 # uav

-Accurate copter dynamics and control in Rust.
+Accurate UAV dynamics and control in Rust.